Things to know

 Greeting and farewelling children:

 The educators will open the doors at the beginning of the session and parents are asked to bring their child into the building to be greeted by the educators and supported to separate from families.
-At the end of the session a child will open the door and invite you in.
-An educator will farewell your child from the mat.
+At the end of the session we kindly ask that you wait outside and an educator will bring your child to you after they have collected their belongings.
 If you need to collect your child early please come in and speak with an educator.

 Please notify us by phone call if your child will be absent for any reason.